 Accommodation is one aspect where students studying abroad end up spending the most.
 But, there are plenty of affordable accommodation options available to students.
 From student hostels and rented apartments to homestays and shared accommodation, there is something to suit every student’s needs and budget.

 Living in affordable accommodation can help us to save money as students in a number of ways.
 For starters, it can help us to keep our living costs low.
-Additionally, it can give us access to facilities and amenities that we might not be able to afford if we were living in more expensive accommodation.
+Additionally, it can give us access to facilities and amenities that we might not be able to afford if we were living in more expensive accommodations.
 And finally, it can help us to meet other students and make friends, which can lead to further savings down the road.

 So if you’re looking to save money as a student, be sure to check out the affordable accommodation options that are available to you.
 You might be surprised at just how much you can save.

-3. Avail student discounts
+3. Avail of student discounts

 Most universities the world over offer student discount cards.
-They offer savings on travel, accommodation, entertainment, food and drinks, cultural attractions, services, sports, etc. One of the first things you should do after reaching your study destination is order these university cards, as it takes 3-4 weeks of processing and delivery.
+They offer savings on travel, accommodation, entertainment, food and drinks, cultural attractions, services, sports, etc. One of the first things you should do after reaching your study destination is order these university cards, as it takes 3-4 weeks for processing and delivery.

 4. Choose your phone service smartly